Language selection

 Participating organizations

-The CSA and the Privy Council Office's Impact Canada Initiative are working together on the Deep Space Healthcare Challenge.
+The CSA and the Privy Council Office's Impact Canada Initiative worked together on the Deep Space Healthcare Challenge.

-Indigenous Services Canada and the Coordinated Accessible National (CAN) Health Network are supporting partners on the Deep Space Healthcare Challenge.
+Indigenous Services Canada and the Coordinated Accessible National (CAN) Health Network were supporting partners on the Deep Space Healthcare Challenge.

 Explore further